jonathansayer/CV/README.md

 #### Self-Learning

+- I understand the importance of being able to continuously learn new skills, especially in the technology industry.
+- Self Taught in C++ programming.
+- Constantly learning new technologies such as Sinatra, Rails and SQL during my time at Makers Academy.
+- Most of my learning of programming has been self_taught, with the encouragement of Makers Academy.
+- Learning new technologies is, for me, the most exciting aspects of working in the Tech industry.
-I understand the importance of being able to continuously learn new skills, especially in the technology industry.
-Before Makers Academy, I taught myself C++ programming.
-During Makers I was constantly learning new technologies such as Sinatra, Rails and SQL.
-During the Final project, [Detour](https://github.com/zeus-org/detour-ionic), I learned how to use the the Ionic framework to launch our app onto a mobile device.
-Most of my learning of programming has been self_taught, with the encouragement of Makers Academy, and always want to continue to learn new technologies as that is one of the most exciting aspects of working in the tech industry.
+- During the Final project, [Detour](https://github.com/zeus-org/detour-ionic), I learned how to use the the Ionic framework to launch our app onto a mobile device.

 #### Agile Coding Methodology